theopn/dotfiles/README.md

 > Text editor/IDE for everything but Java (L Java)

+Due to requests of my friends in CS252, my Neovim configuration has moved to a separate repository [Theovim](https://github.com/theopn/theovim)

 Configuration is written 100% in Lua.

 - `theo_init.lua`: Settings that does not require an external plug-in; id est keybindings, functions, base settings, etc.